ccnets-team/causal-rl/README.md

 Your contributions are invaluable to us.
 Please ensure you address feedback promptly to streamline the merge process.

+# **Issue Reporting Policy 🐞**

+Thank you for taking the time to report issues and provide feedback.
+This helps improve our project for everyone!
+To ensure that your issue is handled efficiently, please follow the guidelines below:

+### **1. Choose the Right Template:**

+We provide three issue templates to streamline the reporting process:

+1. **Bug Report**: Use this template if you've found a bug or something isn't working as expected.
+Please provide as much detail as possible to help us reproduce and fix the bug.
+2. **Feature Request**: If you have an idea for a new feature or think something could be improved, this is the template to use.
+Describe the feature, its benefits, and how you envision it.
+3. **Custom Issue Template**: For all other issues or general feedback, use this template.
+Make sure to provide sufficient context and detail.

+### **2. Search First:**

+Before submitting a new issue, please search the existing issues to avoid duplicates.
+If you find a similar issue, you can add your information or 👍 the issue to show your support.

+### **3. Be Clear and Concise:**

+- **Title**: Use a descriptive title that summarizes the issue.
+- **Description**: Provide as much detail as necessary, but try to be concise.
+If reporting a bug, include steps to reproduce, expected behavior, and actual behavior.
+- **Screenshots**: If applicable, add screenshots to help explain the issue.

+### **4. Use Labels:**

+If possible, categorize your issue using the appropriate GitHub labels.
+This helps us prioritize and address issues faster.

+### **5. Stay Engaged:**

+After submitting an issue, please check back periodically.
+Maintainers or other contributors may ask for further information or provide updates.

+Thank you for helping improve our project!
+Your feedback and contributions are invaluable.

 # **Support & Contact**

 Facing issues or have questions about our framework?
 We're here to help!